 As well-meaning as such initiatives may be, they are superficial and piecemeal remedies for profound and complex systemic issues.
 A new lick of paint in the staffroom and extra time in school practising yoga can only go so far in papering over ever-widening cracks in the way our education system is run and the resulting damaging effect on teacher and student mental health.

 Staff mental health– just one more box to tick?

-My honest view is that all too often, Senior Leaders are in danger of paying lip service to staff mental health and wellbeing, rather than actually doing anything meaningful about it.
+My honest view is that all too often, Senior Leaders in schools are in danger of paying lip service to staff mental health and wellbeing, rather than actually doing anything meaningful about it.
 I do not think that this is necessarily intentional – more likely, it’s that in the long list of tasks which need to be handled with ever-dwindling resources, tackling mental health is denigrated to being just one more thing to do.

 There is a mental health crisis in our schools.
 Without addressing teachers’ crippling workload, the culture of blame and the resulting impact on teacher mental health, it will be difficult if not impossible to tackle the crisis in children’s and young people’s mental health effectively.
 Rather than superficial and piecemeal initiatives around teacher wellbeing, systemic changes are required so that educators feel cared for and can in turn positively impact the mental health and life outcomes of children and adolescents.
 Despite the government’s pledges around reduction of workload and other initiatives for staff retention, as well as the promise of more funding for mental health services such as CAMHS, I find myself sceptical about seeing any real change for the better.
 I sincerely hope I’m proved wrong.